beyarkay/masters-thesis/src/04_methodology.md

 ## Feed-Forward Neural Networks \label{model-specifics-ffnn}

-The Feed-Forward Neural Networks (FFNNs) were implemented using the TensorFlow library for the Python3 programming language.
+The Feed-Forward Neural Networks (FFNNs, discussed in Section
+\ref{sec:02_ffnn}) were implemented using the TensorFlow library for the Python3 programming language.
 Each FFNN is modelled as a sequence layers, where each layer performs a transformation on its input and provides output to the next layer.
 The input $20 \times 30$ matrix is flattened into a 600 dimensional vector before being passed to the FFNN.

 FFNNs are sensitive to the scale of the input data, and so the input data is normalised to have approximately zero mean and approximately unit variance